-HISTORY (48)

-Professor Darcy; Associate Professor Theodore Evergates; Assistant Professor Essig; Visiting Assistant Professor Chase; Adjunct Assistant Professor Donna Evergates

-Areas of particular teaching interest: Professor Darcy: modern Europe; Professor Theodore Evergates: early Europe; Professor Essig: early America; Professor Chase: modern America.
+HISTORY (48) Professor Darcy; Associate Professor Theodore Evergates; Assistant Professors Chase and Essig; Adjunct Assistant Professor Donna Evergates Areas of particular teaching interest: Professor Darcy: modern Europe; Professor T. Evergates: early Europe; Professor Chase: modern America; Professor Essig: early America.
 In its broadest sense history is the study of the changing character of civilizations and nations, and as such provides a fundamental context for a liberal arts education.
 The history program offers majors a background in the main periods of American and European history, as well as a closer understanding of selected topics.
 The history major is qualified to pursue a number of careers, including law, government service, business, and education.
+Basic Major: